MDNA (album): Tour

 Madonna opening the MDNA Tour with a performance of "Girl Gone Wild", MDNAs second single.

 Following the Super Bowl performance, Madonna announced the MDNA Tour which started in May 2012 at Tel Aviv, Israel and ended in South America in December 2012.
 The tour played in different venues like stadiums and arenas, as well as outdoor locations like the Plains of Abraham in Quebec.
 After visiting 26 markets in Europe, the tour returned to North America, where it remained until Thanksgiving 2012, and then moved South America.
 Like her previous few tours, Madonna canceled plans of visiting Australia and apologized for it.
 The tour was described by the singer as "a journey of a soul from darkness to light".
 It was divided into four sections: Transgression, Prophecy, Masculine/Feminine and Redemption.
 The triangle-shaped stage consisted of two walkways for Madonna to wade into the crowd and an enclosed area where fans could get closer.
 Designers working on the tour's wardrobe included Jean Paul Gaultier, Arianne Phillips and Givenchy's Riccardo Tisci.

 The tour portrayed controversial subjects such as violence, firearms, human rights, nudity, and politics.
 During one sequence the face of French far right politician Marine Le Pen appeared on the screen with a swastika on her forehead.
 Other segments showed the singer attacking dancers with fake guns, blood spattering on the backdrop screens, mooning, and briefly exposing her breasts to the audience.
-Despite the controversies, the MDNA Tour received positive reviews and became the highest-grossing tour of 2012 and was at that time the tenth highest-grossing tour of all time, grossing $305.1 million in ticket sales from 88 sold-out shows, watched by an audience of 2.21 million.
+Despite the controversies, the MDNA Tour received positive reviews and became the highest-grossing tour of 2012 and was at that time the tenth highest-grossing tour of all time, grossing $305.1 million in ticket sales from 88 sold-out performances, watched by an audience of 2.21 million.
 The Miami shows on November 19–20, 2012 were recorded and released as a live album.